Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

 Fig. 1.
 Sessions by Device Type

 Business conclusion.
-The results show that Desktop generates the highest number of sessions among all devices.
+The results show that Desktop generates the most sessions among all devices.
 Desktop also brings in the highest revenue among both registered and unregistered users (guests).
 This means that the desktop audience is the most active and solvent.
-Registered users bring in significantly more revenue on desktop compared to other devices.
+Registered users generate significantly more revenue on desktop than on other devices.
 In addition, revenue from registered users is significantly higher than from guests on any device.
-On mobile, the difference between registered and guests is also noticeable, although smaller than on desktop.
-Mobile generates a significant volume of sessions, but brings in less revenue, which indicates a lower conversion rate or a lower average check.
+On mobile, the difference between registered and guest users is also noticeable, though smaller than on desktop.
+Mobile generates a significant volume of sessions but brings in less revenue, indicating a lower conversion rate or a lower average check.
 Tablet has a very low volume of sessions and revenue, so it can be ignored when making strategic product and marketing decisions.

 So, registration directly correlates with high revenue - it is worth increasing the share of users who create an account.